-This is a tour of a complex of churches dedicated to two girls in early Christian times, still well preserved and operating today.
+This is a tour of a complex made of three churches, still well preserved and operating today, dedicated to two girls who lived in the early Christian times.

-It all started when saint Agnes was buried in a catacomb along via Nomentana, probably III century AD.
+It all started when saint Agnes was buried in a catacomb along via Nomentana, probably in the III century AD.

-The complex became a very fortress in Middle Ages, and some towers are still there.
+The complex became a fortress in the Middle Ages, and some of the towers are still there.

 Duration: 2 hours